 Aquapheresis works by passing the body’s fluids through a specialized filtration system that separates the blood from the excess salt and water.
 The blood is only outside of the body a short time (often less than one minute) before it is returned to the patient.

 Because the blood can coagulate, anti-coagulation therapy is often used with aquapheresis to prevent blood clots during ultrafiltration filterering process.
 Patients may be placed on Herapid drips to aid in this process.
 Once the Heparin therapy is initiated, the patient’s PTT (partial thromboplastin time) levels will be monitored closely per hospital protocol to prevent excessive anti-coagulation.

 If a patient is allergic to Heparin or has a condition known as Heparin-induced Thrombocytopenia (HIT), an alternative intravenous anti-coagulate may be used, such as Argatroban.

 My Personal Experience with Aquapheresis

 I think this is an interesting treatment.
-I seen 11 liters of fluid removed from a patient after only 2 days of treatment.
+I’ve seen 11 liters of fluid removed from a patient after only two days of treatment.
 The patient looked remarkably better after the treatment, which is amazing considering diuretics don’t seem to be nearly as effective in reducing fluid overload.

 I think this is going to become a more standardized treatment over time, and will gain more exposure in hospitals.
 It may one day be as common as a kidney failure patient getting a dialysis.
 I can see patients one day checking in every month or so to get their excess fluid removed.